-The process of recovery after injury or illness is always complicated - but especially so when it involves a non-physical aspect, such as a mental health condition or persistent pain.
-These ISCRR research projects hope to improve recovery and return to work for individuals in this situation.
+The process of recovery after injury or illness is always complicated, but more so when it involves a non-physical aspect, such as a mental health condition or persistent pain.
+These ISCRR research projects hope to improve recovery and Return to Work for individuals in this situation.

 Role of Primary Care in Recovery

 Primary care is the day-to-day health care given to an individual by a health care provider.
 Given that they are accessed so frequently and by such a large portion of injured/ill individuals, primary healthcare providers can play a substantial role in recovery and Return to Work processes.

 Acute care refers to the active but short-term care that a patient receives after severe injury and/or surgery.
 Many elements of this stage of care have been shown to impact upon long term recovery, and area has become such a significant part of ISCRR's research.